yiqiao-yin/Statistical-Machine-Learning/README.md

 # Example of Machine Learning Story

+**Brief** To become a good machine learning practitioner, simply finishing school work is not enough.
+I recommend you find a topic you truly love and try to adopt theoretical framework to that topic.

 Take myself for an examle, I love looking at stock charts.
 A lot of theoretical formula I can relate them to stock market.

 First, I started by looking at correlation.
 This links to running regression and I have conducted experiment to learn that myself when I was a freshman.
 What is the linear relationship between market return and a stock return?
 How about fundamental values?
 Paper is [here](https://yiqiaoyin.files.wordpress.com/2016/08/how-to-understand-future-returns-of-a-securityef80a5-revised-2014.pdf).